iCliniq Logo

 Hi doctor,

-I have irregular periods with very heavy bleeding, clots, cramps, stabbing pains in my pelvic area with no pattern connecting to bleeding.
-Some days, I am so fatigue and cannot function.
+I have irregular periods with very heavy bleeding, clots, cramps, and stabbing pains in my pelvic area with no pattern connecting to bleeding.
+Some days, I am so fatigued and cannot function.
 This started five years ago.
 I had constant bleeding following coil insertion.
 Then it was removed and had a miscarriage at six weeks.
-When I was pregnant, there was no bleeding but had spotting throughout.
-Since delivery I am suffering again with irregular and heavy bleeds.
+When I was pregnant, there was no bleeding but I had spotting throughout.
+Since delivery, I have been suffering again with irregular and heavy bleeds.
 It became worse for the past eight months.
-I have IBS which is stress related.
+I have IBS, which is stress-related.
 I am taking Adalat for high blood pressure, which is under control.
-I was prescribed Mefenamic acid and Tranexamic acid as I refused coil due to previous bleeding with one and refused Esmya due to side effects.
-My transvaginal ultrasound found two polycystic ovaries and bulky adenomyotic looking anteverted uterus vascular ++ on anterior wall.
-The size was 0.7 x 1.1 x 0.3 inch.
+I was prescribed Mefenamic acid and Tranexamic acid as I refused the coil due to previous bleeding with one and refused Esmya due to side effects.
+My transvaginal ultrasound found two polycystic ovaries and a bulky adenomyotic-looking anteverted uterus with vascular ++ on the anterior wall.
+The size was 0.7 x 1.1 x 0.3 inches.
 There are no fibroids or polyps or other pelvic masses or free fluid.
 Then what is it?

 Hi,